Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 The Industrial Data Platform architecture covers the following functionalities:
-- the **Data Ingestion and Brokering**: the Industrial Data Platform is able to receive data from the physical world (Physical - Virtual Twinning), as well as to send commands to digital twins (Virtual - Physical Twinning).
-Meanwhile, the current state of the digital twin is made available to users thanks to the brokering function.
+- the **Data Ingestion and Brokering**: the Industrial Data Platform is able to receive data from existing digital twins, enabling a bi-directional communication with them.
+The current state of the digital twin is made available to users thanks to the brokering function.
-- the **Data Processing**: *transformation and mapping* techniques are applied to raw data, allowing users to work on raw sensor data from etherogeneous sources to build Standardized Data Models.
+- the **Data Processing**: *transformation and mapping* techniques are applied to Digital Twin data, allowing users to work on data from etherogeneous sources to build Standardized Data Models.
+This layer also enables cognition to digital twins, enabling batch and real-time processing on their data.
 - The **Data Persistence**: whenever necessary, the Industrial Data Platform is designed to persist historical data, in particular when time-series data are involved in fast-changing digital twins.
 - The **Data Models and Vocabularies**: finally, the Industrial Data Platform operators are provided with a comprehensive range of standardized data models and metadata vocabularies thanks to the *FIWARE Smart Data Models* initiative.
 This crucial provision enables the facilitation of seamless communication within an Industrial Data Space environment.